-Assam HSLC results 2018: SEBA to declare 10th results on May 25
+Assam HSLC/ AHM results 2018 to be declared on May 25 at sebaonline.org

-Assam HSLC 10th results 2018: Over 3 lakh candidates who had appeared for their HSLC examination this year will be able to access their results on May 25.
+Assam HSLC 10th results 2018: Over 3 lakh candidates who had appeared for their HSLC examination this year will be able to access their results on May 25 at 9 am.
 The SEBA secretary Probin Sarma said the results will be available at the official website sebaonline.org from 9 am.
 The students can collect their mark sheets from the respective schools from 11 am, the official mentioned.
 This year, around 3,56,707 students had registered for the examination that was conducted from February 16 to March 8, 2018 at various centres across the state of Assam, said SEBA secretary.

 This year, the Assam Board has allotted around 850 centres for the Classes 10 and 12 examinations.
 The Board had also taken strict measures to prevent cheating during the examination hours.
 The board had mentioned some centres as ‘sensitive’ and made special arrangements on these centres.
 The CCTVs were also installed in all the centres to monitor the examination process.
 Last year, the result of HSLC examination was declared on May 31.
 As many as 3.91 lakh students had appeared for the examination, of which 47.94 per cent students cleared the examination successfully, the lowest in 15 years.